+This page is current as of June 2026, and we update it every month as new AI search data is published.
 The pattern across categories is the same.
 Adoption is faster than most marketing teams expected.
 Conversion behaviour is meaningfully different from traditional search.
 And brand discovery is moving away from the places most businesses are still optimising for.
 If you are reading this in mid-2026, the window to be early is closing fast in some categories and already shut in others.

-Here is what the data actually says.
+Here is what the latest data says.

 How has AI search changed consumer buying behaviour in 2026?